-Though she didn’t appear in an in-person capacity, Gibbs’ first exposure in AEW came during a video package at Double or Nothing.
+Though she didn’t appear in an in-person capacity, Gibbs’ first exposure in AEW came during a video package.
+It took place at the Double or Nothing event.
 During “The Buy-In” pre-show, a video package played of Sadie Gibbs performing reps before cutting to her in-ring training.
 It was here that she performed moves including handspring back elbows and planchas.
 At this time, there has been no set date for Gibbs’ AEW in-ring debut.
 Whether it occurs at All Out, which will take place in August, or the weekly TV show on TNT, slated for the fall, expect Gibbs to wow viewers with her sheer athleticism.

 Though Sadie Gibbs is #AllElite, this hasn’t detracted from her various wrestling endeavors.
-In June, she competed for Southside Wrestling Entertainment’s Notorious IX, her second SWE appearance, in a winning effort against fellow AEW signee Joey Janela.
-Wherever she wrestles, and whomever she stands across the ring from, expect “The Undefinable” AEW signee to continually carve her own path in the sport.
+In June, she competed for Southside Wrestling Entertainment’s Notorious IX.
+It was her second SWE appearance, in a winning effort against fellow AEW signee Joey Janela.
+Wherever she wrestles, and whomever she stands across the ring from, expect “The Undefinable” AEW signee to continually carve her own path.